Law of Protest

 9:30 AM - 4:00 PM PST Maritime Labour Centre 111 Victoria Drive Vancouver, BC V5L 4C4

-This course will deal with a brief history of protests/civil disobedience in British Columbia.
+This workshop will deal with a brief history of protests/civil disobedience in British Columbia.
 It will cover the most effective way to organize or participate in a protest.
-The course will also provide advice on steps you can take in the event you are subject to an injunction and/or are arrested.
+This workshop will also provide advice on steps you can take in the event you are subject to an injunction and /or are arrested.
 It will review some of the most valuable readings on the subject, including several published in the past year or so.
 The material is designed to be of value and interest to members of trade unions, those working for progressive media, as well as those who’ve decided to actively engage in protest over one issue or another.

 Facilitator: Leo McGrady, Koskie Glavin Gordon